mvysny/vok-orm/README.md

 create UNIQUE INDEX idx_category_name ON CATEGORY(name);
 ```

-> **Note:** We expect that programmer knows the DDL language and wants to see the DDL scripts.
+> **Note:** We expect that the programmer wants to write the DDL scripts herself, to make full
+use of the DDL capabilities of the underlying database.
 We will therefore not hide the DDL behind some type-safe generator API.

 Such entity can be mapped to a data class as follows:
 ```kotlin
 data class Category(override var id: Long? = null, var name: String = "") : Entity<Long>
 ```
-(the `id` is nullable since it will be null until the category is actually created in the database).
+(the `id` is nullable since its value is initially `null` until the category is actually created and the id is assigned by the database).

 The `Category` class is just a simple data class: there are no hidden private fields added by
 runtime enhancements, no hidden lazy loading - everything is pre-fetched upfront.
 Because of that,